 The Federal Review Course for Nursing Home Administrators Exam is to help attendee prepare for the nursing home administrator federal licensure exam.
 Review Course material have been revised and updated to reflect the structure of the current examination.

-November 18-19, 2025 – Hybrid Workshop
+November 18-19, 2025 – Virtual Workshop

 Pre-payment is required